diamantidis/scala-screenshots/README.md

 A Scala project to take full size screenshot of a webpage in different dimensions.

-This project was build as a demo for the post ["A Scala script to take full size webpage sreenshots for different screen dimensions"] that I published on my [personal blog].
+This project was build as a demo for the post ["A Scala script to take full size webpage screenshots for different screen dimensions"] that I published on my [personal blog].
 You can always refer to the post if you want to find more information about this project.

 ## Requirements